Saudi bourse falls on downbeat forecast, Egypt extends losses

 It attributed the surplus to “the elevated diversification of the Qatari economy” which achieved targets.

-Dubai’s main share index finished 0.5% higher, with blue-chip developer Emaar Properties climbing 4.2%.
+Dubai’s main share index finished 0.5% higher, with blue-chip developer Emaar Properties climbing 4.2 percent.

 Comments